StuartsProjects/StuartsProjects.github.io/_posts/2021-11-21-StuartCAM-ESP32CAM-Picture-Transfers-with-LoRa .md

 date: "2021-11-21"
 ---

-The ESP32CAM is a camera device which you can use to send pictures over long distances with SX127X LoRa devices.
-The 2.4Ghz SX128X LoRa devices are high speed, you can transfer a 800x600 image in around 1 second.
+The ESP32CAM is a camera module which you can use to send pictures over long distances with SX127X LoRa devices.
+With the high speed 2.4Ghz SX128X LoRa devices, you can transfer a 800x600 image in around 1 second.

 With an ESP32CAM you get an ESP32, a camera, power regulator and an SD card holder all in a fairly small and light 8g PCB;